-It can be nerve racking to set foot in a new church for the first time, especially a humble, small-scale one.
+It can be nerve racking to set foot in a new church for the first time, especially a humble, intimate one like St. Andrew’s.
 Don’t worry — all who enter our bright red doors on a Sunday morning are warmly welcomed and treated with respect, regardless of race, gender, sexuality, politics, income, or beliefs.
 Our members are old-timers and newcomers alike, LGBT and straight, single and married, progressive and conservative, old and young, committed Christians and journeying seekers.
 Whoever you are, wherever you are on your journey, you are welcome in this place.

 Every Sunday morning

 Note: Sunday School is taking a break for the summer!
 Thanks to our amazing teacher, Amanda, for your wonderful work with the kids!
 During the summer, children are welcome in worship!

 Living Stones: The Path of Jesus, a Vacation Bible Study for kids, is available at St. Stephen’s Episcopal Church from August 11-15!
 More information for families available here.

 Join us in the Guild Room after the 8:00 service for coffee hour and wonderful conversation!
 We especially invite newcomers and visitors to join us after the service for fellowship.
 Lunch is served in the Parish Hall immediately after the 10:30 service.
 All are welcome!

 Information on special occasions and service times — such as Easter, Christmas, weddings, funerals, or other feast days — will be posted on this website or on the facebook page.